CPSC Reports “Button Battery” Injuries Increasing

 About Munley, Munley & Cartwright, P.C.

 Munley, Munley & Cartwright, P.C., is a Pennsylvania accident and injury law firm that represents car accident victims and their families throughout the state of Pennsylvania and the Northeast, including those injured in accidents that involve speeding, , , fatigued driving, aggressive driving and careless driving in hazardous weather conditions.
-The Pennsylvania personal injury law firm’s additional practice areas include trucking accidents, motorcycle accidents, , defective products, toxic chemicals, workplace injuries, nursing home and other serious accidents.
+The Pennsylvania personal injury law firm’s additional practice areas include trucking accidents, motorcycle accidents, medical , defective products, toxic chemicals, workplace injuries, nursing home and other serious accidents.

 Munley, Munley & Cartwright, P.C., has offices throughout Pennsylvania, including Scranton, Stroudsburg, Carbondale, Plains, Hazleton and Hamlin.
 To contact the law firm, call (800) 318-LAW1, or visit the firm’s website.